This website is best viewed in

 Case Report 1

-An 18 year old case of Intellectual disability underwent Stem Cell therapy at NeuroGen twice.
-At the time of first Stem cell therapy, she had the following chief complaints as reported by the parents:
+An 18 year old case of Intellectual disability, Miss RT underwent Cell therapy at NeuroGen twice.
+At the time of first Cell therapy, she had the following chief complaints as reported by the parents:

-- Poor learning capacity.
-For ex: not being able to read numbers, unable to identify basic colors, shapes or alphabets.
+Poor learning capacity.
+For example, not being able to read numbers, unable to identify basic colors, shapes or alphabets.

-- Her IQ when tested at the 1st SCT was 60 indicating Mild Intellectual disability.
+Her IQ when tested at first, was 60 indicating Mild Intellectual disability.

-However, after doing stem cell therapy and following a regular rehabilitation program at home, there has been a drastic change and improvement in her condition.
-The parents report the following improvements after SCT when they came in for a second time:
+However, after doing cell therapy and following a regular rehabilitation program at home, there has been a drastic change and improvement in her condition.
+The parents report the following improvements after Cell Therapy when they came in for a second time.

 Learning and Academics:

-- Her learning capacity and grasping power improved from before.
-She can now read numbers from 1 to 50 after 7 months of SCT.
+Her learning capacity and grasping power improved from before.
+She can now read numbers from 1 to 50 after 7 months of undergoing the treatment.

-- She can fix letters and can make small words out of it.
-For ex: Kite, Gate, Moon, Cake etc.
+She can fix letters and can make small words out of it.
+For example, Kite, Gate, Moon, Cake, etc.

 Language, Speech and Communication: